 When a victim reports an allegation of sexual violence, even if the event is not recent, the college is obliged to comply with all reasonable requests for educational accommodations.
 These accommodations are designed to assist the victim in choosing and implementing options that will help them continue their education with the least disruption possible to the student's academic goals.
 These options are available to a victim whether they choose to report the incident to the police or not.
-Any accommodations or protective measures instituted on the victim's behalf will be confidential to the extent that maintaining such confidentiality would not impair the ability of the institution to provide the accommodations or protective measures, or any other measure the victim requests that the college can reasonably provide.
-Accommodations requests should be made to the Student Support Services Coordinator, and the request will be examined and approved by that Coordinator, and if necessary, by the Director of Advising and Career Services, the Financial Aid Director, the Registrar, and the Chief Student Services Officer, or designee.
+Any accommodations or protective measures instituted on the victim's behalf will be confidential to the extent that maintaining such confidentiality would not impair the ability of the institution to provide the accommodations or protective measures.
+Accommodations may include academic, transportation, and working situations or protective measures, or any other measure the victim requests that the college can reasonably provide.
+Accommodations requests should be made to the Student Support Services Coordinator, and the request will be examined and approved by that Coordinator, and if necessary, by the Director of Advising and Career Services, the Financial Aid Director, the Registrar, and the Vice-President of Student Services, or designee.